vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 athavā, sarvaparivārāṇāṁ gandhādīn eva dadyāt.
 (45) Or, let him give just the scent, etc., to the whole retinue.
 XV.
-Preparations for the Lord’s Meal gandha-puṣpa-pradāna-alaṁkāra-añjana-ūrdhvapuṇd˙ra-ādarśa-dhūpa dīpa-ācamana-dhvaja-chatra-cāmara-vāhana-śaṇkha-cihna-kāhala bheri-ādi-sakala-nr̥tta-gīta-vādyādibhir abhyarcya
+Preparations for the Lord’s Meal gandha-puṣpa-pradāna-alaṁkāra-añjana-ūrdhvapuṇḍra-ādarśa-dhūpa dīpa-ācamana-dhvaja-chatra-cāmara-vāhana-śaṇkha-cihna-kāhala bheri-ādi-sakala-nr̥tta-gīta-vādyādibhir abhyarcya
-He offers veneration bythe giving of scent and flowers, adornments, collyrium,the forehead mark, mirror, incense, flame, water for sipping, flag, umbrella, fan, vehicle, conch, mark, musical instruments and drums, etc., all the dance, song, instrumental music, etc. mūlamantreṇa puṣpaṁ pradāya, pratyakṣaraṁ puṣpaṁ pradāya dvādaśa akṣareṇa viṣṇu-ṣad˙-akṣareṇa viṣṇugāyatryā pañcopaniṣadaiḥ puruṣasūkta r̥gbhir puṣpaṁ pradāya anyaiś ca bhagavanmantraiś śaktaś cet puṣpaṁ pradāya, devī-ādi-divyapāriṣadāntaṁ tattanmantreṇa puṣpaṁ datvā, praṇamya
+He offers veneration bythe giving of scent and flowers, adornments, collyrium,the forehead mark, mirror, incense, flame, water for sipping, flag, umbrella, fan, vehicle, conch, mark, musical instruments and drums, etc., all the dance, song, instrumental music, etc. mūlamantreṇa puṣpaṁ pradāya, pratyakṣaraṁ puṣpaṁ pradāya dvādaśa akṣareṇa viṣṇu-ṣaḍ-akṣareṇa viṣṇugāyatryā pañcopaniṣadaiḥ puruṣasūkta r̥gbhir puṣpaṁ pradāya anyaiś ca bhagavanmantraiś śaktaś cet puṣpaṁ pradāya, devī-ādi-divyapāriṣadāntaṁ tattanmantreṇa puṣpaṁ datvā, praṇamya
 He presents a flower with the root mantra, giving a flower for each syllable.
 If he is able, he presents the flower with the twelve-syllable mantra, with Viṣṇu’s six syllable mantra, with the Viṣṇu Gāyatrī-mantra,45 with the five Upaniṣad mantras, with verses of the Puruṣa Sūkta,46 and with other mantras of the Lord.
 Using the mantra of each, he gives flowers beginning with the Goddess and ending with the divine assembly and offers obeisance. pratidiśaṁ pradakṣiṇapraṇāmapūrvakaṁ bhagavate puṣpāñjaliṁ datvā purataḥ praṇamya, śrutisukhaiḥstotraiḥstutvā, sva-ātmānaṁ nityakiṁkaratayā nivedya, In each direction, he gives a salutation to the Lord with a handful of flowers, preceded by the offering of obeisance and by turning about.
 He offers obeisance